Housing Adaptation Grant for People with a Disability

 Getting the work done safely

-Under the Regulations governing safety, health and welfare at work, you must ensure that construction work on your home is carried out by competent people.
-Read more, including a guide for homeowners (pdf) and some Frequently Asked Questions, on the website of the Health and Safety Authority.
+The Regulations about safety, health and welfare at work, mean you must ensure that construction work on your home is carried out by competent people.

 Other grants and schemes